eworm-de/routeros-scripts/doc/mod/notification-matrix.md

 -----------

-This module adds support for sending notifications via [Matrix](https://matrix.org/) via client server api.
+This module adds support for sending notifications via [Matrix ↗️](https://matrix.org/) via client server api.
 A queue is used to make sure notifications are not lost on failure but sent later.

 Requirements and installation